ThunderID/ddd_nasabah/readme.md

 D.	ORM
 	Contains eloquent models, transformers from eloquents to entities, and Implementation of repo interface.
-	If the databases change/and eloquent as well, it wont be needed (the whole folder).
+	If the this domain use ODM, then this one won't be used.

 		Contoh : https://github.com/chelsymooy/ddd_nasabah/tree/master/ORM